 Welcome to Turin (or Torino), birthplace of the slow food movement; where locals and their restaurants take pride in providing local and fresh produce, among other ingredients.

-Turin is known for such traditional foods as tomini, small creamy cheeses, Bagna Cauda, garlic anchovy sauce, grissini, their native breadsticks, agnolotti, fresh ravioli usually stuffed with lamb and different types of risottos as the nearby rice paddies produce arborio.
+Is Turin famous for chocolate?
+Yeah, of course, but Turin is also known for such traditional foods as tomini, small creamy cheeses, Bagna Cauda, garlic anchovy sauce, grissini, their native breadsticks, agnolotti, fresh ravioli usually stuffed with lamb and different types of risottos as the nearby rice paddies produce arborio.

 Turin restaurants are plenty and usually stick to a changing menu based on the season.
 Turin restaurants almost always stick to the same schedule and are open for lunch from 12:30PM-2:30 and reopen again for dinner at 7:30PM, closing around 11PM, with some exceptions of course.